Senate panel postpones William Barr’s confirmation vote amid Democrats’ concerns

 The delay, which is customary for high-profile nominations, is not expected to impede Barr’s eventual chances of being confirmed by the full Senate.
 But it is the latest reflection of the deep partisan tension surrounding Barr’s nomination, most of which centers on Democrats’ desire to protect Mueller’s probe from being unduly constrained.

-The committee postponed its vote on Barr as one of 46 nominations the panel was scheduled to vote on Tuesday, but decided to delay until it’s next meeting.
+The committee postponed its vote on Barr as one of 46 nominations the panel was scheduled to vote on Tuesday, but decided to delay until its next meeting.

 In both his public testimony and his written answers to senators’ questions, Barr has repeatedly refused to give senators any firm guarantee that he will release Mueller’s report to Congress and the public free of redactions.
 In similar fashion, he has only promised to ask for, but not necessarily heed, the advice of the Justice Department’s ethics counsel on the matter of whether he should recuse himself from oversight of the probe.